tseccull/motes/CONTRIBUTING.md

 ## Welcome Contributions
 - Bug reports.
 - Improvements to documentation and the overall user/onboarding experience.
-- Instrument I/O modules (i.e. the `instrumentio.py` files that allow MOTES to
+- Instrument I/O modules (i.e. the `/src/motes/io/instrumentio.py` files that
-read and process spectra observed with different instruments).
+allow MOTES to read and process spectra observed with different instruments).
+Building your own instrument I/O module and integrating it into MOTES is a straightforward process, and a template is provided to assist you.
+If you'd like to discuss integration of your module into the base MOTES package, please follow the instructions below.

 **In general, feature suggestions will only be considered if they introduce a new instrument I/O module or make MOTES easier to use.
 The core functionality